image-js/image-js-docs/docs/Basics/Working with ROIs.md

 :::

-ImageJS not only works with simple processing but it also specializes in advanced analysis of ROIs in scientific images.
+ImageJS not only works with simple processing but it also specializes in advanced analysis of ROIs on scientific images.
 Here is an example of how to extract ROIs from a real image.

 ```ts